anishsurendratwid/blog-aggregator/README.md

     Then, edit the `.env` file to configure your database, API keys, and other settings.

-*   **Blog Sources:** The specific blog sources to aggregate are likely configured within the application's code or database.
-Refer to the application's documentation or code to understand how to add or modify these sources.

 ## Common Issues and Troubleshooting

 *   **"Address already in use" error:**  This usually means that port 8000 is already being used by another application on your system.
 You can either stop the other application or change the port mapping in your `docker-compose.yml` file.